 Page

 PROSPECTUS SUMMARY 1

 THE OFFERING 7

 SUMMARY FINANCIAL DATA 9

 RISK FACTORS 11

 INFORMATION REGARDING FORWARD-LOOKING STATEMENTS 41

 USE OF PROCEEDS 42

 DIVIDEND POLICY 43

 CAPITALIZATION 44

 DILUTION 46

-SELECTED FINANCIAL DATA
+SELECTED FINANCIAL DATA 48

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 48 50 59
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 50

 BUSINESS 59

 MANAGEMENT 91

 EXECUTIVE COMPENSATION 100

 CERTAIN RELATIONSHIPS AND RELATED PERSON TRANSACTIONS 109

 PRINCIPAL STOCKHOLDERS 112

 DESCRIPTION OF CAPITAL STOCK 115

 DESCRIPTION OF INDEBTEDNESS 121

 SHARES ELIGIBLE FOR FUTURE SALE 124

 CERTAIN MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS 126

 UNDERWRITING 131

 LEGAL MATTERS 136

 EXPERTS 136

 WHERE YOU CAN FIND ADDITIONAL INFORMATION 136

 REFERENCES 137

 OPGEN, INC. INDEX TO AUDITED FINANCIAL STATEMENTS F-1

 We have not authorized anyone to provide you with any information or to make any representation, other than those contained in this prospectus, any free writing prospectus we have prepared or any document incorporated by reference herein.
 We take no responsibility for, and provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares offered hereby, but only in circumstances and in jurisdictions where it is lawful to so do.
 The information contained in this prospectus, any free writing prospectus we have prepared or any document incorporated by reference herein, is accurate only as of its date, regardless of the time of delivery of this prospectus or of any sale of our common stock.
-To the extent there is a conflict between the information contained in this prospectus; provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference in the prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.
+To the extent there is a conflict between the information contained in this prospectus and the information contained in any document incorporated by reference herein filed prior to the date of this prospectus, you should rely on the information in this prospectus; provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference in the prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.